hansb001/Monitor-a-process-with-Cumulocity-and-open-source/README.md

 ## Included Components

+* [Cumulocity](https://www.softwareag.cloud/site/product/cumulocity-iot.html#/), Cumulocity IoT was built from the ground up to be open, rapid to deploy and distributed.
 * [Node-RED](https://nodered.org), open-source programming tool, where you easily can combine hardware devices, API's etc. to build applications.
 * [MQTT](https://mqtt.org), open-source protocol for sending messages.
 * Bluetooth.